AgonConsole8/agon-docs/docs/vdp/VDU-Commands.md

 ## `VDU 30`: Home cursor

-When in `VDU 4` mode, this moves the text cursor to the home (top left) position of the current text viewport.
-When in `VDU 5`` mode, this moves the graphics cursor to the home position of the current graphics viewport.
+When in `VDU 4` mode, this moves the text cursor to the home position of the current text viewport.
+When in `VDU 5` mode, this moves the graphics cursor to the home position within the current graphics viewport.

+The home position is found by going to the beginning of the current line and then moving to the top-most character position of the current viewport.
+The home position obeys the currently set [cursor behaviour](#cursor-behaviour) settings.

 ## `VDU 31, x, y`: Move text cursor to x, y text position

 Moves the text cursor to the given text position.
-The coordinates given are character positions based on the currently selected font, not pixel positions.
+The coordinates given are character positions based on the currently selected font, not pixel positions, and respect the currently defined [cursor behaviour](#cursor-behaviour).

 This is equivalent to the BASIC `TAB(x, y)` statement.

 Please note that if you have changed the text viewport, the coordinates given will be relative to the text viewport, not the whole screen.

-The position of the text cursor is not constrained to the text viewport, so it is possible to move the cursor outside of the viewport.
-A tab command attempting to move the cursor outside of the text viewport will be ignored.
+The coordinates given must be within the currently active text viewport, or if no viewport has been set the whole screen.
+If they are not then the command will be ignored and the cursor will not be moved.

-## `VDU 127`: Backspace
+## `VDU 127`: Backspace {#vdu-127}

-Moves the text cursor back one character, and deletes the character at that position.
+Moves the text cursor back one character, and deletes the character at that position, respecting the currently defined [cursor behaviour](#cursor-behaviour).